 The Management Engagement Committee meets at least monthly but more frequently if required.
 The committee is Chaired by the Executive Directors on behalf of the Chief Executive and committee meetings may be attended by any number of a broad range of senior managers from across the Group, depending on the meeting agenda.

 The Board has delegated authority to the Investment Committee to oversee the Group’s investment management approach, developing the ‘house view’ on economics, investment markets and asset allocation; and considering how the Group should best apply these views.

 In particular, the Investment Committee is responsible for developing and implementing the Group’s asset management strategy, for developing and monitoring all aspects of the Group’s investment business on a continuing basis, receiving reports from the board of Custodian Capital, the Multi-Asset Team (including the Asset Allocation Committee) and from the Managers of the Group’s single strategy Funds including Individual Structured Products.
-The Committee is also responsible for ensuring that the Group’s day-to-day investment and asset management operations are conducted in accordance with the relevant regulatory and statutory requirements through the investment research and investment operations teams.
+The Committee is also responsible for ensuring that the Group’s day-to-day investment and asset management operations are conducted in accordance with the relevant regulatory and statutory requirements through the investment management, investment research and investment operations teams.

 Executive Risk and Compliance Committee

 The Board has delegated authority to the Executive Risk and Compliance Committee to oversee the operation of the Group’s risk and compliance framework and activity.
-The Executive Risk and Compliance Committee is responsible for ensuring that risk, compliance and Internal Audit are considered, reviewed and actions implemented across all areas of the Group including wealth management advice, asset management, pension administration and employee benefits.
-The committee is also responsible for ensuring that risks are fully considered in context of the Group’s ICAAP and the impact on the Group’s capital requirements.
+The Executive Risk and Compliance Committee is responsible for ensuring that risk, compliance and internal audit are considered, reviewed and actions implemented across all areas of the Group including wealth management advice, asset management, pension administration and employee benefits.
+The committee is also responsible for ensuring that risks are fully considered in context of the Group’s ICARA and the impact on the Group’s capital requirements.

-The Executive Risk and Compliance Committee meets at least four times a year but more frequently if required.
-The committee is chaired by the Compliance Oversight Function and comprises senior members of the Group’s management and risk and compliance function.
+The Operational Risk and Compliance Committee meets at least four times a year but more frequently if required.
+The committee is Chaired by the Compliance Oversight Function and comprises senior members of the Group’s management and risk and compliance function.

-The Chairman ensures directors update their skills, knowledge and familiarity with the Group as required to fulfil their roles on the Board and its committees.
-Ongoing training is provided as necessary and includes updates from the Company Secretary on changes to the AIM Rules, requirements under the Companies Acts and other regulatory matters.
-All directors have access to independent professional advice at the Company’s expense where they judge it necessary to discharge their duties, with requests for such advice being authorised by the Chairman or two other directors, one of whom is a Non-Executive.
+The Chair ensures Directors update their skills, knowledge and familiarity with the Group as required to fulfil their roles on the Board and its committees.
+Ongoing training is provided as necessary and includes updates from the Company Secretary and Nominated Adviser on changes to the AIM Rules, requirements under the Companies Acts and other regulatory matters.
+All Directors have access to independent professional advice at the Company’s expense where they judge it necessary to discharge their duties, with requests for such advice being authorised by the Chair or two other Directors, one of whom is a Non-Executive.

-During the year ended 31 May 2018 an external review of the Board’s effectiveness was undertaken by an independent third party.
-This involved one-to-one interviews with directors and a review of Board and Board committee papers and minutes.
+During the year ended 31 May 2022 an internal review of the Board’s effectiveness was undertaken and led by the senior independent Director.
+This involved one-to-one interviews with Directors and a review of Board and Board committee papers and minutes.
 The key points raised in the review were around board composition and succession planning.

-Individual appraisal of each director’s performance is undertaken either by the Chief Executive Officer or Chairman each year and involves meetings with each director on a one-to-one basis.
-The Non-Executive Directors, led by the Senior Independent Director, carry out an appraisal of the performance of the Chairman and Chief Executive Officer, with the Senior Independent Director conducting the same exercise for the Chair.
+Individual appraisal of each Director’s performance is undertaken either by the Chief Executive Officer or Chair each year and involves meetings with each Director on a one-to-one basis.
+The Non-Executive Directors Chair carries out an appraisal of the performance of the Chief Executive Officer, with the Senior Independent Director conducting the same exercise for the Chair.

 The Board is committed to maintaining an ongoing dialogue with the Company’s shareholders.
 The principal methods of communication with private investors remain the Annual Report and financial statements, the Interim Report, the AGM and the Group’s website (www.mattioliwoods.com).

-It is intended that all directors will attend each AGM and shareholders will be given the opportunity to ask questions at the AGM on 19 October 2020.
-In addition, the Chairman, Chief Executive Officer and Group Finance Director welcome dialogue with individual institutional shareholders to understand their views and feed these back to the Board.
+It is intended that all Directors will attend each AGM and shareholders will be given the opportunity to ask questions at the AGM on 28 October 2022.
+In addition, the Chair, Chief Executive Officer, Chief Financial Officer and Group Managing Director welcome dialogue with individual institutional and retail shareholders to understand their views and feed these back to the Board.
 General presentations are also given to analysts and investors covering the annual and interim results as well as additional presentations dependent upon the circumstances and include for acquisition activity, investment in the Group or for fund-raising.

 The Board is ultimately responsible for the Group’s systems of internal control and for reviewing its effectiveness.
 Such systems are designed to manage rather than eliminate risks and can only provide reasonable not absolute assurance against material misstatement or loss.